shau-08/USER-mmu/README.md

 Updating CI/CD behavior for every project repo at once means editing the CICD repo — project repos never need to be touched individually.

+Also playground should be at same level as this repo so better to clone it and then link it ln -s "$GITHUB_WORKSPACE/playground" "$(dirname "$GITHUB_WORKSPACE")/playground" git@github.com:morphingmachines/playground.git

 ## 2. What Happens Automatically (Features)

 - **CI on every push and pull request** — checks out the shared `playground` toolchain, installs Java/Mill/firtool/verilator, runs the project's tests, then lints.